qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 - Incredibly useful for loot-heavy playthroughs, but highly recommended to tweak the settings first so you don’t destroy gear you actually want to use.
 - You can exclude specific categories or tiers through the settings panel — don’t skip this if you're running a heavily modified loot economy.

+### `Radial Breach`
+- Allows you to cast **Breach Protocol in a radial AOE**, affecting all nearby enemies.
+- Encourages fast-paced netrunner gameplay with fewer pauses for manual breaches.
+- Settings allow radius scaling, RAM cost, and effect duration customization.

+### `Enhanced Weakspot - Vulnerability Analytics Tweaks`
+- Improves how **weakspots and vulnerability analysis** are detected and rewarded.
+- Adds new mechanics to encourage targeting limbs and gear-based vulnerabilities.
+- Offers toggles and sliders for scan time, damage bonuses, and enemy responsiveness.

+### `Better Netrunning`
+- Completely overhauls the netrunning experience with **smoother quickhack flow**, **expanded detection**, and **system-wide balance tweaks**.
+- Great for immersive and reactive netrunner builds.
+Includes toggleable enemy interrupt resistance, hack radius, and access times.
+- Highly recommended for players who rely on stealth, hacking, and sensor control.

 ---

 ## 🤖 Cyberware & Combat